 Anne has a heart for the homeless and has spent the better part of a decade working with the residents of Skid Row in Los Angeles.
 Her book, My Name’s Lyman, chronicles the life of a homeless man and the various destinies he might have lived had he (or those around him) made different choices.
 The book became a hit musical in Los Angeles (LYMAN The Musical - check out the Broadway World review here) and can now be seen in a series of award-winning short films (A Place Less Cold, Fortune In Gold, and Leaving My Past Behind).
 The screenplay for the feature film is currently being shopped for future production.

-Today, Anne splits her time between her homes in Las Vegas and Sedona, Arizona.
-For fun, she likes to run, bowl and walk her Cavalier King Charles, Tessie.
+Today, Anne splits her time between her homes in Las Vegas and Sedona, Arizona, along with her husband, Tom, of nearly 35 years.
+For fun, she likes to run, bowl, and walk her Cavalier King Charles, Tessie.